ibm-cloud-docs/vpc/file_storage_vpc_mounthelper.md

 {: #fs-eit-restrictions}

 * The same certificates cannot be used across multiple regions.
-* The Mount Helper is supported for mounting on Linux hosts only.
-The utility is supported on the following distributions:
+* The Mount Helper is supported on Linux hosts only.
+See the table for the supported distributions:

    | Supported OS | Supported OS | Supported OS                 |
    |--------------|--------------|------------------------------|